-The main challenge of relation extraction from visually rich documents lies in the varying layouts of form-like documents from different domains or languages.
-On the other hand, the region-level spatial structures defined in \modelname are domain and language independent.
-To validate the effectiveness of \modelname, we perform experiments on several benchmark datasets covering a wide range of languages and domains.
+The primary challenge in relation extraction from visually rich documents is the diverse layouts in form-like documents across domains and languages.
+However, \modelname addresses this by introducing domain and language-independent region-level spatial structures.
+To validate its effectiveness, we conduct experiments on diverse benchmark datasets spanning multiple languages and domains.

-\paragraph{FUNSD} The FUNSD dataset \cite{jaume2019funsd}, a subset of the RVL-CDIP dataset \cite{harley2015evaluation}, comprises realistic scanned document images {in English} along with ground truth OCR.
-The dataset includes bounding boxes for each entity span and annotations for four entity types, namely, \textit{Question}, \textit{Answer}, \textit{Header}, and \textit{Other}.
-Additionally, the dataset also provides relational links among these entities, with the Question-Answer links being particularly suited to our research focus.
-We follow the same data split of FUNSD as well as experimental settings as previous studies~\cite{xu-etal-2022-xfund, wang2022lilt}: we use 149 documents for training and 50 documents for evaluation, and report the best performance on the evaluation set.
+\paragraph{FUNSD} The FUNSD dataset \cite{jaume2019funsd} is derived from the RVL-CDIP dataset \cite{harley2015evaluation}, featuring scanned document images with OCR ground truth.
+It includes bounding boxes and annotations for four entity types: \textit{Question}, \textit{Answer}, \textit{Header}, and \textit{Other}.
+The dataset emphasizes relational links, particularly focusing on Question-Answer links.
+We follow the data split and experimental settings of prior studies \cite{xu-etal-2022-xfund, wang2022lilt}, utilizing 149 documents for training and 50 for evaluation, and report the best performance on the evaluation set.

-\paragraph{XFUND} XFUND \cite{xu-etal-2022-xfund} is a rich and diverse dataset of multilingual visually rich documents, encompassing texts in seven different languages: Portuguese, Chinese, Spanish, French, Japanese, Italian, and German.
-The documents vary in their formats, reflecting differences in document conventions across {languages and} countries, and thus provide a wide range of document structures. {This benchmark includes a total of 1,393 fully annotated forms.
-Each language includes 149 forms in the train set and 50 forms in the test set.} This dataset is accompanied by human-annotated ground truth OCR, entity annotations, and relation annotations.
-It is noteworthy that the format of the XFUND dataset bears similarities to that of the FUNSD dataset.
+\paragraph{XFUND} XFUND \cite{xu-etal-2022-xfund} is a diverse multilingual dataset with visually rich documents in seven languages: Portuguese, Chinese, Spanish, French, Japanese, Italian, and German.
+Featuring 1,393 fully annotated forms, each language has 149 forms for training and 50 for testing, providing ground truth OCR, entity, and relation annotations.
+Notably, XFUND shares document format similarities with the FUNSD dataset.

-By leveraging this curated dataset, further research can be done on extracting relation pairs from complex form layouts.
-The dataset comprises a total of 150 training documents and 50 testing documents.